-Westlake has well-established emergency plans to manage specific locational risks such as our Hurricane Preparedness Plan, which was activated in 2020 when we shut down certain units as a precautionary measure in our Lake Charles, Louisiana in response to Hurricanes Laura and Delta.
+Westlake has well-established emergency plans to manage specific locational risks such as our Hurricane Preparedness Plan.

-403-3: OCCUPATIONAL HEALTH SERVICES
+403-3: Occupational Health Services

 Westlake employs trained professionals in Health, Safety and Industrial Hygiene, who provide direction and development of occupational health procedures.
-Our work environments are audited regularly in conjunction with cross functional teams to provide expert advice on factors that influence employee
+Our work environments are audited regularly in conjunction with cross functional teams to provide expert advice on factors that influence employee and contractor's health in the workplace.